Who deems an espresso should be extracted in a certain time, be a certain size?

 If you look at Italian coffee history, where the concept of a barista comes from, such knowledge and skills were handed down from the barista who knew most to the barista who knew least - in an informal apprenticeship-style system.

-The standards came from the coffee companies who invented the espresso machines and roasted the beans - with Ernesto Illy in Italy leading the field by setting up coffee research and training centres around 1950.
+The standards came from the coffee companies who invented the espresso machines and roasted the beans - with Ernesto Illy in Italy leading the field by setting up coffee research and training centers around 1950.

 Some things have not changed in 60 years or so.
 Coffee companies around the world are leading the way, and one-on-one mentoring is still how a lot of the best barista training is done and how a good proportion of the world's best baristas are born.